Tatendaz/ansible-nfs-server/README.md

 Role Variables
 --------------

-Defaults/main.yml contains all variable you can set. you can set these variable to your own in your inventory or vars folder.
+Defaults/main.yml contains all variables you can set. you can set these variable to your own in your inventory or vars folder.

 Example Playbook
 ----------------